stacyomwando/ncba-rdas/README.md

 # RDAS — Reference Data Aggregation Service

-Single REST/JSON API that acts as the source of truth for all country, currency, language and geographical reference data across NCBA Loop channels.
+Single REST/JSON API that acts as the source of truth for all country, currency, language and geographical reference data across digital channels.

 ---